ESL Questions About Glow

 Glow is a fascinating natural phenomenon that occurs when certain objects or substances emit a soft, steady light in the dark.
 It can be found in various forms, such as bioluminescence in plants and animals, or phosphorescence in certain minerals.
 Glow has always captured the curiosity and imagination of people throughout history.

-See also ESL Questions About Queer Eye
+See also ESL Questions About Mindhunter

 One example of glow is fireflies.
 These tiny insects are known for their ability to produce light in their bodies, creating a beautiful glow in the night sky.
 This glow is usually green or yellow and can be seen during warm summer nights.
 Fireflies use this glowing light to attract mates or communicate with each other.